hydrusnetwork/hydrus/docs/developer_api.md

 If you try to add an invalid or redundant relationship, for instance setting files that are already duplicates as potential duplicates, no changes are made.

 This is the file relationships request that is probably most likely to change in future.
 I may implement content merge options.
 I may move from file pairs to group identifiers.
 When I expand alternates, those file groups are going to support more variables.

+#### king merge rules

+Recall in `/get_file_relationships` that we discussed how duplicate groups have a 'king' for their best file.
+This file is the most useful representative when you do comparisons, since if you say "King A > King B", then we know that King A is also better than all of King B's normal duplicate group members.
+We can merge the group simply just by folding King B and all the other members into King A's group.

+So what happens if you say 'A = B'?
+We have to have a king, so which should it be?

+What happens if you say "non-king member of A > non-king member of B"?
+We don't want to merge all of B into A, since King B might be higher quality than King A.

+The logic here can get tricky, but I have tried my best to avoid overcommitting and accidentally promoting the wrong king.
+Here are all the possible situations ('>' means 'better than', and '=' means 'same quality as'):

+??? abstract "Merges"
+    * King A > King B
+        * Merge B into A
+        * King A is king of the new combined group
+    * Non-King A > King B
+        * Merge B into A
+        * King of A is king of the new combined group
+    * King A > Non-King B
+        * Remove Non-King B from B and merge it into A
+        * King A stays king of A
+        * King of B stays king of B
+    * Non-King A > Non-King B
+        * Remove Non-King B from B and merge it into A
+        * King of A stays king of A
+        * King of B stays king of B
+    * King A = King B
+        * Merge B into A
+        * King A is king of the new combined group
+    * Non-King A = King B
+        * Merge B into A
+        * King of A is king of the new combined group
+    * King A = Non-King B
+        * Merge A into B
+        * King of B is king of the new combined group
+    * Non-King A = Non-King B
+        * Remove Non-King B from B and merge it into A
+        * King of A stays king of A
+        * King of B stays king of B

+So, if you can, always present kings to your users, and action using those kings' hashes.
+It makes the merge logic easier in all cases.
+Remember that you can set `system:is the best quality file of its duplicate group` in any file search to exclude any non-kings (e.g. if you are hunting for easily actionable pixel potential duplicates).

 ### **POST `/manage_file_relationships/set_kings`** { id="manage_file_relationships_set_kings" }